 The primary method of authentication with Vault when using the Vault CSI Provider is the service account attached to the pod.
 At this time no other authentication methods are supported.

 For Kubernetes authentication, the service account must be bound to a Vault role and a policy granting access to the secrets desired.

 A service account must be present to use the Vault CSI Provider with the Kubernetes authentication method.
 It is not recommended to bind Vault roles to the default service account provided to pods if no service account is defined.

 issuer for Kubernetes authentication

-You will likely need to set
+If running Vault prior to version 1.9, you will likely need to set

 configuring Kubernetes authentication for the Vault CSI Provider.